plabayo/rama/README.md

 you!
 We have a [contributing guide][contributing] to help you get involved in the `rama` project.

+Contributions often come from people who already know what they want, be it a fix for a bug they encountered, or a feature that they are missing.
+Please do always make a ticket if one doesn't exist already.

+It's possible however that you do not yet know what specifically to contribute, and yet want to help out.
+For that we thank you.
+You can take a look at the open issues, and in particular:

+- [`good first issue`](https://github.com/plabayo/rama/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22): issues that are good for those new to the `rama` codebase;
+- [`easy`](https://github.com/plabayo/rama/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy): issues that are seen as easy;
+- [`mentor available`](https://github.com/plabayo/rama/issues?q=is%3Aissue+is%3Aopen+label%3A%22mentor+available%22): issues for which we offer mentorship;
+- [`low prio`](https://github.com/plabayo/rama/issues?q=is%3Aissue+is%3Aopen+label%3A%22low+prio%22): low prio issues that have no immediate pressure to be finished quick, great in case you want to help out but can only do with limited time to spare;

+In general, any issue not assigned already is free to be picked up by anyone else.
+Please do communicate in the ticket if you are planning to pick it up, as to avoid multiple people trying to solve the same one.

 Should you want to contribure this project but you do not yet know how to program in Rust, you could start learning Rust with as goal to contribute as soon as possible to `rama` by using "[the Rust 101 Learning Guide](https://rust-lang.guide/)" as your study companion.
 Glen can also be hired as a mentor or teacher to give you paid 1-on-1 lessons and other similar consultancy services.
 You can find his contact details at <https://www.glendc.com/>.

 ### Contribution